 I saw a “staycation” ad on the TV today which brought back memories of both the Great Recession along with 9/11 and how people dealt with the aftermath of those two disturbing times in our country and abroad.
-As I pondered the advertisement and the knowledge that the current COVID-19 outbreak will eventually pass, I began to think about what the post public response was to both those events and how the RV industry will most likely be the preferred mode of vacation travel in the months to come.
+As I pondered the advertisement and the knowledge that the COVID outbreak and all its variants will eventually pass, I began to think about what the post public response was to both those events and how the RV industry will most likely be the preferred mode of vacation travel in the months to come.

-Here are 8 reasons why I believe the RV lifestyle will be widely embraced post-COVID-19.
+Here are 8 reasons why the RV lifestyle will still be embraced post-COVID.

 2. People that may have planned to take a cruise are likely to opt for an RV vacation as an alternative as they will not be confined to a small enclosed space with thousands of others where the virus may still be lurking.

-3. The thought of traveling abroad to foreign countries may still be a concern for many.
+3. The thought of traveling abroad to international destinations may still be a concern for many.

 4. Traveling by RV allows people to prepare their own meals consuming them in their own space or outdoors, not in restaurants where they were banned from during the outbreak.